bobtail-dev/bobtail-dev/tutorial.md

 model has become so powerful that even desktop software is now being written as HTML/CSS/JavaScript applications, using frameworks such as Electron.

 Many frameworks have historically supported interacting with the DOM through pseudo-HTML templating languages.
 This goes back to the 90s, with ASP.Net and PHP, and has been handed down through Rails to Angular, Ember, and others.
-Recently, with the rise in popularity of React, JSX has become considerably more popular.
-Rather than extending HTML, JSX opts to extends JavaScript itself to provide templating functionality.
-However, like HTML-ish templating languages, JSX also requires a separate compilation step.

-Bobtail takes a different approach to templating.
-Our templates are expressed using pure, vanilla JavaScript--no extra compilation required:
+React, on the other hand, uses JavaScript to handle its templating, with the concept of a component being key.
+Like React, we express our templates using JavaScript.

 ```
 let tags = rx.rxt.tags;